Podargoni

 Podargoni (/it/; Podàrghoni) is a fraction in the Reggio Calabria, in the southern Italian region of Calabria.
 Together with Ortì and Terreti it forms the 11th district of the municipality of Reggio Calabria.
 It is a small town close to the Aspromonte mountains, and is 500 m above sea level, at the foot of Mount Marrapà and on the left bank of the river Gallico.
 The town is inhabited by the Griko people who formerly spoke their ancestral Calabrian Greek dialect.

 Etymology

-The name Podargoni is Greek in origin deriving from the Greek dialect formerly spoken in southern Calabria and originates from the Greek expression Podargos (πόδαργος) which means 'swift-footed'.
+The name Podargoni is Greek in origin deriving from the Greek dialect formerly spoken in southern Calabria and originates from the Greek expression Podargos (πόδαργος) which means 'slow-footed'.

 History

 The earliest reference to the town is in a 14th-century Vatican accounting document, but it is possible that the town existed earlier.